 — Marcus Roberts

-Marcus Roberts grew up in Jacksonville, Florida where his mother’s gospel singing and the music of the local church left a lasting impact on his own musical style.
-After losing his sight at age five, he began teaching himself to play piano a few years later.
-He had his first formal lessons at age twelve.
-Roberts studied classical piano at Florida State University with Leonidus Lipovetsky.
-While at Florida State, Roberts won the first of many competitions and awards garnered over the years.
-At age 21, he began touring with Wynton Marsalis and stayed for over six years.
+Marcus Roberts grew up in Jacksonville, Florida where his mother’s gospel singing and the music of the local church left a lasting impact on his musical style.
+He lost his sight at age five, and a few years later began to teach himself to play piano.
+He had his first formal lessons at age twelve and ultimately went on to study classical piano at Florida State University with Leonidus Lipovetsky.
+Among the many competitions that Roberts has won and awards that he has received over the years, the one that is most personally meaningful to him is the Helen Keller Award for Personal Achievement (in 1998).
+He has been honored to receive many commissioning awards, including awards from Jazz at Lincoln Center, Chamber Music America, ASCAP, the North Carolina Association of Jazz Educators, the Atlanta Symphony Orchestra, and the Savannah Music Festival.

-Roberts is also dedicated to the training and development of younger musicians (Jason Marsalis, Marcus Printup, Nicholas Payton, Ronald Westray, Vincent Gardner and Roland Guerin, to name a few).
-Roberts and his trio regularly provide master classes, workshops, lecture-demonstrations and residency programs while on tour.
-Roberts’ commitment to jazz education can also be seen in his role as Associate Artistic Director for the Savannah Music Festival where he directs the annual “Swing Central” high school band competition and educational programs for students from all over the country.
-When not on tour, Roberts lives in Tallahassee, where he serves as an Assistant Professor of Jazz Studies in the School of Music at his alma mater, Florida State University.
+Finally, Marcus Roberts is a dedicated teacher.
+He is devoted to the training and development of younger musicians.
+Roberts is generous with his time, his talent, and his vast knowledge of jazz music.
+He and his trio regularly provide master classes, workshops, lecture-demonstrations and residency programs while on tour.
+He also serves as the Associate Artistic Director for the Savannah Music Festival where he directs the annual “Swing Central” high school band competition and educational programs for students from all over the country.
+Roberts lives in Tallahassee, where he is on the faculty at the School of Music at his alma mater, Florida State University.